tapis-project/documentation/source/technical/files.rst

 .. _Globus_Config: https://tapis.readthedocs.io/en/latest/deployment/deployer.html#configuring-support-for-globus

-The integration of Globus and Tapis allows users to configure and use Globus endpoints and collections just as they would other types of Tapis storage systems.
+The integration of Globus and Tapis allows users to configure and use Globus endpoints and collections just as they would other types of storage systems defined in Tapis.
 As mentioned previously, not all operations are supported for all system types.
-For systems of type GLOBUS the following operations are supported:
+For systems of type GLOBUS, the following operations are supported:

 * listing
 * mkdir